Akkoxs/NC-DCNN/README.txt

 Image processing model is trained, tested and validated using "Project 2 Data" which includes labelled data for cracks, missing heads (for screws) and delamination of paint.

 PLEASE NOTE
-- Steps1-4.py is my work on my PC
-- Steps1-4Parallel.py is my work on my Laptop (which has a better CPU)
+- Ignore Steps1-4-FAIL, these models trained very slow on different hardware and eventually I made a new file on my laptop which replaced my Steps1-4 work.

 Project 2 Data
 -Data